 Is there seed money available to get me started?

 There are no monies allocated to get a person started in farming other than farm loans.
-They can be received through the Farm Service agency, farm credit or your local bank.
+Those loan may be received through the USDA Farm Service Agency, Farm Credit or your local bank.

-For special projects there may be some grants available but not for start up costs.
+For special projects there may be grants available but very rarely for start up costs.

 Are there grants available to help me get started ?